HL7/fhir-mCODE-ig/input/pagecontent/group-disease.md

 Implementers should reference the [PrimaryCancerCondition] and [SecondaryCancerCondition] profiles for further details on the use of these terminologies and associated value sets.

-### Representing Staging Information
+### Representing TNM Staging Information

 Cancer stage information is contained in a set of profiles, representing [clinical stage group](https://www.cancer.gov/publications/dictionaries/cancer-terms/def/clinical-staging) and [pathologic stage group](https://www.cancer.gov/publications/dictionaries/cancer-terms/def/pathological-staging) panels with members representing the primary tumor (T), regional nodes (N), and distant metastases (M) categories.

 Clinicians assign stages to cancers according to rules defined in various [cancer staging systems](https://www.cancer.gov/about-cancer/diagnosis-staging/staging).
 TNM staging is used for many types of solid-tumor cancers.
 The staging system must always be specified alongside the stage, because it establishes the meaning of the stage code(s).

-Non-TNM staging systems are not currently represented in mCODE, reflecting mCODE's current focus on solid tumors.
 In mCODE, a single patient may have more than one staging panel, although this is not common in practice.

 Clinical applications vary in their representation of T, N, and M staging category values, falling into one of two naming conventions: